AVDambeck/yabec/core/rules/dungeon.md

 - Create *loud* noise.
 - Cannot map.
 - Cannot check doors.
-### Search
-Searching reveals non-obvious features.
-A search will always reveal everything it can.

-Searching will also reclaim one half of ammo.

-Seaching a single *zone* takes four people one *turn*.
-The amount of time will increase and decrease coresponding to the number of people searching and the size of the area.
-### Rest
-Spending one *turn* resting will remove *fatigue*.

-Additionally, ignore the *fatigue hazard* while resting.
-### Bandage
-See page X
 ### Talk
 Begin a new *turn* at the end of the conversation.
 #### Reaction Roll